0xAX/asm/content/asm_2.md

 # The `x86_64` concepts

-Some days ago I wrote the first post - [Introduction to assembly](https://github.com/0xAX/asm/blob/master/content/asm_1.md) which to my surprise caused great interest:
+Some days ago I wrote the first post about [Introduction to assembly](https://github.com/0xAX/asm/blob/master/content/asm_1.md) which, to my surprise, caused great interest:

 ![newscombinator](./assets/newscombinator-screenshot.png)
 ![reddit](./assets/reddit-screenshot.png)

-It motivated me even more to continue to describe my way of learning assembly programming for Linux x86_64.
-During these days I got the great feedback from the different people around internet.
-There were many grateful words, but what is more important to me, there were many advice and much of adequate and very useful critics.
-Especially I want to say thank you words for the great feedback to:
+It motivated me to continue describing my journey through learning assembly programming for Linux x86_64.
+During these days I got great feedback from people all over the Internet.
+There were many words of gratitude, but, what is more important to me, there was also much adequate advice and very useful criticism.
+Especially, I want to say thank you for the great feedback to:

 - [Fiennes](https://reddit.com/user/Fiennes)
 - [Grienders](https://disqus.com/by/Universal178/)
 - [nkurz](https://news.ycombinator.com/user?id=nkurz)

-Despite these people I want to say thank you to all who took a part in the discussion on [reddit](https://www.reddit.com/r/programming/comments/2exmpu/say_hello_to_assembly_part_1_linux_x8464/).
-There were many different opinions, that first part was a not very clear for an absolute beginner.
-That is why I decided to write more informative posts.
-So, let's start with the second part of learning assembly programming.
+I also want to say thank you to all who took part in the discussion on [reddit](https://www.reddit.com/r/programming/comments/2exmpu/say_hello_to_assembly_part_1_linux_x8464/).
+There were many different opinions, some of them saying that the first post was not so clear for an absolute beginner.
+These comments inspired me to rework the first blog post and make some things more clear, keeping in mind that the main goal was just an introduction without diving too deep.
+For the future, I will try my best to write more informative posts.

+So, let's start with the second part of learning assembly programming where I will try to bring closer the basic `x86_64` concepts.

-## Terminology and Concepts
+## Terminology and concepts

-As I wrote above, I got many comments from the different people that some parts of first post are not clear.
-Despite I tried to rework the first part to make some things more clear, the main goal of it was just an introduction without diving very deeply.
-We got our first assembly program that we can run on our computers.
-Now it is time to start with the basics.
-Let's start from the description of some terminology that we will see and use in this and in the next parts.
+Now that we've successfully written and run our first assembly program, it's time to learn the basics.
+Let's start with some terminology and concepts that we will see and use from now on.

 ### Processor registers

-One of the first concept that we have met in the previous part was - `register`.
-In the previous chapter we agreed that we can consider a `register` as a small memory slot.
-If we'll read the definition at [wikipedia](https://en.wikipedia.org/wiki/Processor_register), we will see that it is not so far from the reality:
+One of the first concepts we met in the previous post was a **register**.
+We agreed that we can consider a register as a small memory slot.
+Following the definition on [Wikipedia](https://en.wikipedia.org/wiki/Processor_register), we can see that it's not so far from truth:

 > A processor register is a quickly accessible location available to a computer's processor.

 The main goal of a processor is data processing.
-To process data, a processor should be able to access this data somewhere.
-Of course, a processor can get data from [main memory](https://en.wikipedia.org/wiki/Random-access_memory), but it is "slow" operation.
-If we will take a look at the [Latency Numbers Every Programmer Should Know](https://samwho.dev/numbers), we will see the following picture:
+To process data, a processor must access this data somewhere.
+Of course, a processor can get data from [main memory](https://en.wikipedia.org/wiki/Random-access_memory), but it is a very slow operation.
+If we take a look at the [Latency Numbers Every Programmer Should Know](https://samwho.dev/numbers), we can see the following picture:

 > L1 cache reference = 1ns
-  ...
+> ...
-  ...
+> ...
-  ...
+> ...
-  Main memory reference = 100ns
+> Main memory reference = 100ns

-Access to the [L1 cache](https://en.wikipedia.org/wiki/CPU_cache) is `100x` times faster than access to the main memory.
-The processor registers are 'closer' to the processor.
-For example you can take a look at the list of latencies for different instructions by [Agner Fog](https://www.agner.org/optimize/#manual_instr_tab).
+Access to the [L1 CPU cache](https://en.wikipedia.org/wiki/CPU_cache) is `100x` times faster than access to the main memory.
+The processor registers are even "closer" to the processor.
+For comparison, you can take a look at the list of latencies for different instructions by [Agner Fog](https://www.agner.org/optimize/#manual_instr_tab).

 There are different types of registers on the `x86_64` processors: